FaletarMarko1/EuroLiveViewer/README.md

 # EuroLiveViewer

-EuroLiveViewer is a web app that lets you check the exchange rate of euro since the day it was introduced in Croatia.
+EuroLiveViewer is a web app that lets you check the exchange rate of the euro since the day it was introduced in Croatia.
 <p>
- You can also convert euro to any other presented currency.
+ You can also convert the euro to any other presented currency.
 </p>
 <br>
 <p>
- The data is collected in a xml file from hnb.hr. <br>
+ The data is collected in an XML file from hnb.hr. <br>
  https://api.hnb.hr/tecajn-eur/v3
 </p>
 <br>